reactjstampabay/rehacked-spa-basics-wwc/README.md

 Thanks to the `create-react-app` scaffolder by Facebook, beginners to the React ecosystem can get going extremely quickly without the upfront investment of knowledge in these tools.

+This lab will utilize `create-react-app`, scaffold a React SPA, go over some React basics, setup rudimentary routing using `react-router`, and then finally deploy a sample React SPA to a Firebase CDN.

 ## Preqrequisites

 1. Signup for a [GitHub](https://github.com) account